HL7/phd/input/intro-notes/StructureDefinition-SimpleAlerting-notes.md

 - **`LimitsOff`**: Both upper and lower limit monitoring are disabled.

 ## Alert Operational Text
 The IEEE 11073-10206 Alert Operational Text attribute consists of a pair of strings that describe the operational state of the lower and upper threshold monitoring.
+The MDC reference Identifier is `MDC_ATTR_AL_OP_TEXT_STRING`.

 The `alertOperationalText` element provides a single human-readable string describing the operational state of the lower and upper threshold monitoring.